 The tricky thing with this is that it is estimated that nearly 60% of Americans have issues converting folic acid into the usable form of L-methylfolate.
 This can cause issues for pregnant women as they may not be getting enough folate the body needs.
 They may start to experience a buildup of folic acid in the body.

 You may be still wondering what you should supplement with?
 Should you opt for a prenatal vitamin that contains folate vs. folic acid?
 There is some new research that has stated that due to the very high prevalence of the MTHFR gene mutation, it may be recommended to supplement with L-methylfolate instead of folic acid as a way to prevent any type of issue relating to the breakdown of folic acid in the body.

 The answer ultimately lies within your genetic makeup.
 If you know that you have the MTHFR gene mutation, you are better off supplementing with folate.
 However, what if you don’t know if you have this mutation?
 Seeing that a huge majority of the population has difficulty converting folic acid into folate, you could just decide to choose a prenatal with naturally occurring folate anyway to be on the safe side.

-The great news is that more and more prenatal vitamin companies are starting to offer naturally occurring folate in their products so you should be able to find a supplement that works best for you.
+The great news is that more and more prenatal vitamin companies are starting to offer naturally occurring folate in their products.
+You should be able to find a supplement that works best for you.